-- (a) acceptable (i.e., reasonably susceptible of being selected for award); - (b) potentially acceptable (i.e., reasonably susceptible of being made acceptable through discussions); -or - (c) unacceptable. - (2) Conduct of Discussions.
+- (a) acceptable (i.e., reasonably susceptible of being selected for award); - (b) potentially acceptable (i.e., reasonably susceptible of being made acceptable through discussions); or - (c) unacceptable. - (2) Conduct of Discussions.

-If discussions are conducted, the procurement officer shall exchange information with all offerors who submit proposals classified as acceptable or potentially acceptable. -The content and extent of each exchange is a matter of the procurement officer's judgment, based on the particular facts of each acquisition.
+If discussions are conducted, the procurement officer shall exchange information with all offerors who submit proposals classified as acceptable or potentially acceptable.
+The content and extent of each exchange is a matter of the procurement officer's judgment, based on the particular facts of each acquisition.
 In conducting discussions, the procurement officer shall:

-- (a) Control all exchanges; - (b) Advise in writing every offeror of all deficiencies in its proposal, if any, that will result in rejection as non-responsive; - (c) Attempt in writing to resolve uncertainties concerning the cost or price, technical proposal, and other terms and conditions of the proposal, if any; - (d) Resolve in writing suspected mistakes, if any, by calling them to the offeror's attention. - (e) Provide the offeror a reasonable opportunity to submit any cost or price, technical, or other revisions to its proposal, but only to the extent such revisions are necessary to resolve any matter raised by the procurement officer during discussions under items (2)(b) through (2)(d) above. - (3) Limitations.- Offerors shall be accorded fair and equal treatment with respect to any opportunity for discussions and revisions of proposals. -Ordinarily, discussions are conducted prior to final ranking.
-Discussions may not be conducted unless the solicitation alerts offerors to the possibility of such an exchange, including the possibility of limited proposal revisions for those proposals reasonably susceptible of being selected for award. - (4) Communications authorized by Section 1530(6) and items (1) through (3) above may be conducted only by procurement officers authorized by the chief business official.
+- (a) Control all exchanges; - (b) Advise in writing every offeror of all deficiencies in its proposal, if any, that will result in rejection as non-responsive; - (c) Attempt in writing to resolve uncertainties concerning the cost or price, technical proposal, and other terms and conditions of the proposal, if any; - (d) Resolve in writing suspected mistakes, if any, by calling them to the offeror's attention. - (e) Provide the offeror a reasonable opportunity to submit any cost or price, technical, or other revisions to its proposal, but only to the extent such revisions are necessary to resolve any matter raised by the procurement officer during discussions under items (2)(b) through (2)(d) above. - (3) Limitations.
+Offerors shall be accorded fair and equal treatment with respect to any opportunity for discussions and revisions of proposals.
+Ordinarily, discussions are conducted prior to final ranking.
+Discussions may not be conducted unless the solicitation alerts offerors to the possibility of such an exchange, including the possibility of limited proposal revisions for those proposals reasonably susceptible of being selected for award.